 There are four relatively common causes of large legs.
 This page discusses the most likely explanations of large or fat legs.
 This discussion is not comprehensive as there are other uncommon causes of leg enlargement.
 If you think you have one of these conditions, please consult with your physician to get a proper diagnosis.

 Lipedema is a common cause of bilateral leg enlargement.
-Estimates vary from 1% to 11% of the female population being affected.
+Estimates vary from 5% to 26% of the female population being affected, but most often the cited estimate is 11%.
 Depending on which estimate you believe, lipedema is a relatively common cause of leg and arm enlargement.
 The diagnosis of lipedema can not and should not be made without excluding the other causes of leg enlargement.
 Lymphedema can usually be excluded by a careful physical exam.
 Venous disease can be excluded from lipedema by performing a Doppler ultrasound and a physical exam.
-Primary and secondary obesity can be excluded by a thorough history, physical exam and ruling out some metabolic conditions.
+Primary and secondary obesity can be excluded by a thorough history, physical exam, and ruling out some metabolic conditions.
 Once the other causes of leg enlargement have been properly ruled out, a knowledgeable physician can comfortably make the diagnosis of lipedema.

 Prader-Willi syndrome https://ghr.nlm.nih.gov/condition/prader-willi-syndrome